Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 For Catalogues or other information, address

 GEO.
-W. ATHERTON, LL.D.,
+W. ATHERTON, LL.D.

 President,

-27 25 State College, Centre county, Pa.
+21 25 State College, Centre county, Pa.

-J S. WAITE & CO.,
+S. WAITE & CO,

 BELLEFONTE, PA.

-We do not claim to be finishad mechanies,
+We do not clair

-petitors that we use better stock and employ
+petitors that we use he

-none but good mechanics to manufacture our
+none but good mechanies to mar

 fine line of

-REYS & SPRING WAGONS.
+REYS & SPRING WAGONS,

 |